 Palliative care programs aim to address physical and psychological symptoms, spiritual needs, treatment goals, and end-of-life preferences.2 Palliative care can be provided concurrently with, or independently of, curative or life-prolonging care at any stage of a serious illness.
-These services are administered in a number of settings, including hospitals, outpatient clinics, skilled nursing facilities, and in the home.4 Because of the growing demand for palliative care, primarily due to the increase in the number of patients living with chronic and serious illness, the field has evolved to include a number of approaches to maximize delivery of these services.
+These services are administered in a number of settings, including hospitals, outpatient clinics, skilled nursing facilities, and in the home.4 Because of the growing demand for palliative care, due primarily to the increase in the number of patients living with chronic and serious illness, the field has evolved to include a number of approaches to maximize delivery of these services.
 While the structure of how these services are provided varies across population type and setting, two dominant models have emerged and are described in detail below.
+For the purposes of this report, we have defined these models as generalist palliative care and specialist palliative care.